 “final.mp4 was not copied because it cannot be played on this iPhone“

-I was really frustrated to get this error message since the output is playing flawlessly and I am wondering around how to troubleshoot.
+I was really frustrated to get this error message since the output is playing flawlessly and I am wandering around how to troubleshoot.
 There is my idea:

 I previously set the resolution to 800*600 SVGA as I thought it would offer better MP4 files with better audio quality.
 I was wrong.
 I go and check on iPhone specifications and found the below spec for all iPhones, iPad, and iPods.
 You will notice in bold Apple only supports video with fewer pixels than 640×480 if the codec is MPEG4.
-However, Wondershare SWF to Video Converter only support MPEG4 for MP4 and MOV, we will then have to set the resolution to 640×480.
+So, make sure the codec matches the resolution.

 Video formats supported: H.264 video up to 1080p, 60 frames per second, High Profile level 4.2 with AAC-LC audio up to 160 Kbps, 48kHz, stereo audio in .m4v, .mp4, and .mov file formats; MPEG-4 video up to 2.5 Mbps, 640 by 480 pixels, 30 frames per second, Simple Profile with AAC-LC audio up to 160 Kbps per channel, 48kHz, stereo audio in .m4v, .mp4, and .mov file formats; Motion JPEG (M-JPEG) up to 35 Mbps, 1280 by 720 pixels, 30 frames per second, audio in ulaw, PCM stereo audio in .avi file format.

-- Set the resolution to iPhone.
+- Set the resolution to the iPhone.
 There is no such problem.

 - iPhone is also able to play AVI files if the codec is MJPEG with less than 35 Mbps, 1280 by 720 pixels, 30 frames per second.
 You are able to do so with this SWF converter.
 Make sure you choose the codec MJPEG Compressor in Step 2 for video settings.